Analytical scientist Oral Product Development

 eller i hela Sverige

-We are looking for an Analytical scientist Oral Product Development at AstraZeneca in Gothenburg.

-Do you have scientific knowledge within analytical science, laboratory experience including working with computerized systems and chromatography techniques?
-We now have the opportunity to join the team in the role as Analytical Scientists within the Analytical Science Unit in the department Oral Product Development at AstraZeneca Gothenburg.
+We now have the opportunity for a consultant to join our team in the roles as Analytical Scientists within the Analytical Science Unit in the department Oral Product Development at AstraZeneca Gothenburg.

 We are looking for a scientist in Analytical Chemistry who can provide input in the area of analytical science during the development of drug products and can work together with us determining the quality attributes during the development of the formulations.
 The work includes analytical testing , documentation, and attending and presenting in project team meetings.
 The role is primarily laboratory based.